why run a questions for life event for my friends and colleagues, and how?

 They are a great way to reach people who have little or no Christian background, and also people who have lots of objections and bad experiences of formal religion

-They are relaxed, flexible and informal, tailored to our friends and colleagues
+They are relaxed, flexible and informal, tailored to your friends and colleagues

 They happen on 'home turf' - not in a 'religious' setting.
-You're not communicating "come to my event, or my club", but "I'm putting this on for you, so you can find out more and ask whatever questions you'd like".
+You are not communicating "come to my event, or my club", but "I'm putting this on for you, so you can find out more and ask whatever questions you'd like".

 Your guests feel more relaxed because they know the event is for them and they know the other guests

 It can cover a topic that the participant really want addressing, or at least gives them plenty of opportunity to air their bugbears, ask questions, etc.

 You can lay on the breakfast, lunch or dinner that they want!